acampove/rx_run3/README.md

 check_samples -i samples.yaml -n 6
 ```

-to check if the samples exist using 6 threads (default is 1)  and store them in `samples_found.yaml`
+to check if the samples exist using 6 threads (default is 1).
+The script will produce

-To run this one has to be in an environment with:

-1. Access to DIRAC.
-1. A valid grid token.
+`info_SECTION_NAME.yaml` and `validation_SECTION_NAME.yaml`, which will correspond to each sections up there
+i.e. `one`, `two` and `three`.

+**Important**: Given that most settings are the same between sections, one can use anchors and aliases to override
+only what is different between them.

 ## Validate outputs of pipelines